Key takeaways

 4. Rule-based access control (RuBAC)

-An example of rule-based access control is adjusting access permissions for an amenity such as a pool or gym that’s only open during daylight hours.
+An example of rule-based access control is adjusting access permissions for an amenity such as a pool or gym only open during daylight hours.

-Another high-security use for this model is the ability to program a role-based access control system to lock down specific areas of a building if there’s a security compromise detected at a main entrance.
+Another high-security use for this model is the ability to program a role-based access control system to lock down specific areas of a building if a security compromise is detected at a main entrance.
 Of course, the specifics of this feature vary from system to system.

 Which is the best access control model?